Purdue-CS193/homework-0-Neha-Murkonda/index.md

 # Neha's First CS193 Homework

 ## My Favorite Things About CS193
-- It is a fun class.
+- It is a fun class
-- We get to code.
+- We get to code
 - It helps with CS180
+- The TA's are super nice

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.